 - Brush your teeth with fluoride toothpaste at least twice a day.

-Even those who practice good home care benefit greatly from regular professional evaluations.
-Routine dental visits enable the detection of minor issues before they become painful and/or expensive.
+Even if who practice good home care, your teeth benefit from regular professional evaluations.
+Routine dental visits detect minor issues before they become painful and/or expensive.
+Avoid emergency dentistry with regular dental care.

 A Quality Dental Team

-At the Placerville Dental Group, our focus is on providing quality dental care with an emphasis on preventive care, patient comfort, and overall long-term oral health.
+At the Placerville Dental Group, we provide quality dental care with an emphasis on prevention, patient comfort, and overall long-term oral health.
 Whether you need a routine cleaning, are seeking treatment for gum concerns, or need immediate emergency dental care, the experienced team at the Placerville Dental Group is available to assist you in protecting your smile and restoring your comfort when you need it most.
-Contact us today.
+Contact us today!

 0 Comments